So many programming languages and so many doubts which one to choose. We propose Java and there are several important reasons to do so.

 There are other measures that can be tailored to your case.
 But these are the basics that every outsourcing company should be able to provide.

-These are the basic steps that you can do to make sure that your potential vendor is not a flight by night company.
+These are the basic steps that you can do to find a top software development outsourcing partner and make sure that your potential vendor is not a flight by night company.